bsaive/Unattended/README.md

 If you wanted to set up a server, here are the needed steps to get it up and running :

+# Spin up a droplet, a Vultr server, whatever on Ubuntu 20.04

+Follow the steps of you VPS provider, and logon with SSH on your server as root.

 # Update your server

 apt-get update